-We recommend talking to your wellness advisor and/or healthcare team about what you are experiencing in your body.
+We recommend talking to your wellness advisor and/or health care team about what you are experiencing in your body.
 You should also listen to your intuition, as you know your body best.
 If you are practicing with a limitation, remember that each pose can be modified to meet you where you are.
-Always share your concerns with your instructor so we can work together to create the right practice for you, accommodating injury, soreness, illness, areas that need to build strength, or limited range of motion as necessary.
+Always share your concerns with your instructor so we can work together to create the right practice for you, accommodating injury, soreness, illness, areas that need to build strength or limited range of motion as necessary.

 Q: What should I bring?
 What do I wear?

 Come to class with a mat and an open mind.
 If you don’t have a mat, you can rent one at the studio for $1.
-The room is warm, so we also encourage you to bring a water bottle and towel.
+The room is warm, so we also encourage you to bring a water bottle and a towel.
 If you practice with props, such as a block or strap, you can bring your own or use those available at the studio (no charge).

 Wear comfortable clothing like yoga pants or shorts and a fitted, moisture-wicking top.
-If your shirt is lose, simply tuck it in.
+If your shirt is loose, simply tuck it in.
 We practice without shoes or socks to promote grounding and proper positioning.

 Our room is heated based on the class.
 A warm room helps deepen the breath, burn calories, condition your heart and detoxify your body.
 After a few classes, you’ll get used to it, and after a few more, you’ll love it!
 It’s especially inviting during cold winters.